VMware Validated Design 6.0 | 14 APR 2020

 - After you deploy a workload domain in the SDDC, the first cluster in the management domain still contains resource pools

 This design uses the Standard SDDC architecture to separate management from workload resources.
 Resources pools are used in a Consolidated SDDC architecture to provide sufficient resources to specific management components, such as NSX-T Edge nodes, during workload contention.

 VMware Cloud Foundation keeps these resource pools in the management domain after you create workload domains.

-Workaround: For each resource pool in the first cluster in the management domain, set the CPU and memory share value to Normal and remove the CPU and memory reservations from the resource pool.
+Workaround: For each resource pool in the first cluster in the management domain, enable scalable shares, set the CPU and memory share value to Normal and remove the CPU and memory reservations from the resource pool.

 - For environments that require a higher concurrent number of API sessions from vRealize Automation, workload deployment requests might fail because the maximum number of requests to NSX-T Manager is reached.

 Each member of an NSX-T Manager cluster supports up to 199 concurrent API sessions.
 An NSX-T Manager cluster assigns the cluster VIP to a single NSX-T Manager node at a given time.
 Then, all API requests from vRealize Automation are directed to this cluster member from the NSX-T cloud account.